fengjun-lin/web-reel/docs/session-api.md

 ## Overview

 The Session Persistence API provides full CRUD (Create, Read, Update, Delete) operations for replay sessions.
-Sessions are stored in a Neon Postgres database with the following features:
+Sessions are stored using a hybrid approach:

-- **Binary Storage**: Zip files (< 20MB) are stored as BYTEA binary data
+- **File Storage**: Zip files (< 20MB) are stored in Vercel Blob storage
+- **Metadata Storage**: Session metadata is stored in Neon Postgres database
+- **Optimized Downloads**: Files use chunked parallel downloading (>= 1MB) for 2-5x speed improvement
 - **Metadata**: Optional fields for `jira_id`, `platform`, and `device_id`
 - **Automatic Timestamps**: `created_at` and `updated_at` are automatically managed
 - **Full CRUD Operations**: Create, Read, Update, Delete, and List sessions